pingcap/docs-cn/tools/tidb-binlog-kafka.md

     -enable-tolerant
         after enabling tolerant, Pump wouldn't return error if it fails to write binlog (default true) -zookeeper-addrs string (-zookeeper_addrs="192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181")
-        the ZooKeeper address; this option gets the Kafka address from ZooKeeper -gc int
+        the ZooKeeper address; this option gets the Kafka address from ZooKeeper, and you need to keep it the same with the configuration in Kafka
+    -gc int
         the maximum days that the binlog is retained (default 7), and 0 means retaining the binlog permanently -heartbeat-interval int